faanross/faanross.github.io/content/posts/course01.md

 6. Increase the Maximum disk size to 60 GB and select `Split virtual disk into multiple files`.
 7. Then on the final screen click on `Customize Hardware`.
 8. Under `Memory` I suggest at least 4096 MB, if possible given your available resources then increase it to 8192 MB.
-- NOTE: Keep in mind that you will never run more than 2 VMs at the same time (Victim + Hacker), this VM will always only run by itself after the simulated attack.
 9. Under `Processors` I suggest at least 2, if possible given your available resources then increase it to 4.
 10. Under `New CD/DVD (SATA)` change Connection from Use Physical Drive to `Use ISO image file`.
 Click `Browse…` and select the location of your Ubuntu Linux 20.04 iso image.
 Make sure `Connect at power on` is enabled.
 11. And again for `Network Adapter` we'll keep it as either `NAT` or `Bridged` for now.
 Click `Close` then `Finish`.